 I wouldn’t recommend this procedure as it can be a little time-consuming but it’s worth the time.
 Ensure you inflate all tires to a 30PSI, above the recommended amount, and then have them deflated again completely.

 After deflating, don’t forget to re-inflate again.
-You need to get those airs back in where they belong.
+You need to get those airs back where they belong.

 Disconnect The Positive Battery Cable